 You can buy ready to eat soba (buckwheat noodles – on the left hand side below) and udon (wheat noodles – on the right hand side below) in Japanese convenience stores.
 These noodles are usually vegan, just check for egg white (卵白).

-The dipping sauce that comes with the noodles will almost certainly not be vegan.
+The dipping sauce that comes with the noodles is made with fish sauce as standard.
 You can replace the sauce with soy sauce.
 Soy sauce may be available at the convenience store counter, but it can be useful to carry your own with you.
 You can buy very small bottles of soy sauce at supermarkets.

 Family Mart has pre-packaged noodle-shaped tofu with sesame sauce.
 The amino acids in the product are confirmed vegan, however, the manufacturer could not confirm if the sugar used in the product was bone char processed or not.

-Be careful to get the product in the red-orange package and not the red-purple package.
-The one in the red-purple package contains fish.
+Be careful to get the product in the red-orange package with sesame tsuyu included, and not one in the red-purple package with mentsuyu included.
+The mentsuyu version contains fish in the sauce.

 Vegan salads are available at most convenience stores, however you should check the salad carefully before you buy it because there are often small pieces of meat or egg included in the salad.
 You also need to be careful with the dressing.
-Vegan dressing is difficult to find in Japan, not only in convenience store salads/sachets, but also in supermarkets and restaurants.
+It’s difficult to find vegan dressing in convenience store salads/sachets and restaurants in Japan, but supermarkets do have a good selection of possibly vegan choices.
 It can be a good idea to carry your own salad dressing with you.
 Choose something that does not need refrigeration, such as balsamic vinegar.

 Many convenience stores also sell bags of salad and whole tomatoes, if you would like to make the salad yourself.

-Japanese-style low-salt dressing/減塩和風ドレッシング.
-Ingredients: Vegetable fats and oils (contains soy), sugars (sugar, high fructose corn syrup), vinegar, soy sauce (contains wheat), processed soy sauce product (pure brew soy sauce), dried onion chips, rice fermented seasoning, processed olive product, salt, roasted onion, red bell pepper/seasoning, inorganic salt etc., xanthan thickener, polyglutamic acid, iron gluconate.
+• Family Mart Japanese-style Low-salt Dressing/ファミリーマート 減塩和風ドレッシング.
+Ingredients: Vegetable fats and oils (contains soy), sugars (sugar, high-fructose corn syrup), brewed vinegar, soy sauce (contains wheat), processed soy sauce product (pure brew soy sauce), dried onion chips, rice fermented seasoning, processed olive product, salt, roasted onion, red bell pepper/seasoning, inorganic salt etc., thickener (xanthan), polyglutamic acid, iron gluconate.
+Product contains wheat and soy.

-None of the individual dressing packets near the salads at 7-11 are currently vegan.
+None of the individual dressing packets near the salads at 7-11 or Natural Lawson are currently vegan.

 Some stores also have a cup with things like carrot, cucumber and dip.
-Note the dip at Family Mart stores (see picture below) contains mayonnaise and cod roe.
+The dip is not vegan at any of the convenience stores.

 This one is a ‘maybe’.
 According to the allergy information on the 7-11 website theirs look ok, but as always the oil and seasoning used may be an issue.